 - Brand Recognition: People know and love the Nutcracker, and might be more incentivized to attend an educational event based on the familiar theme than a generic ballet workshop.
 These events can be a great way to introduce your most ballet-phobic students to ballet, and opening them to the public can be a good way to reach new families.

 - Fun for All Ages: Whether you are planning an afternoon event or a week-long extravaganza, it is easy to adapt a Nutcracker Workshop for any age group.
-With just a little adaptation to the curriculum, you can offer a great program for your whole studio or community!
+With just a little adaptation to the curriculum, you can offer programming for your whole studio or community!

 There are many ways you can approach a Nutcracker Workshop, depending on the culture of your studio, the needs of your students, and the expectations of your families.
 Here are some things to consider:

-- Studio Culture: How often are your students at the studio already?
-Are they busy with rehearsals for holiday performances of their own?
-If you are a busy studio with lots going on, offering the Workshop as a fun event on a Friday night might provide a nice respite from an intense rehearsal schedule.
-If you are trying to grow a culture of rigorous training, a Nutcracker themed winter break intensive with classes, rehearsals, and coaching sessions culminating in a mini performance might be just the right fit.
-If you offer a more recreational environment, try a Saturday afternoon event complete with a tea party and visit from the Sugar Plum Fairy in addition to the dance class.
+- Studio Culture: If you are a busy studio with lots going on, offering the Workshop as a fun event on a Friday night might provide a nice respite from an intense rehearsal schedule.
+If you are trying to grow a culture of rigorous training, a Nutcracker-themed winter break intensive with classes, rehearsals, and coaching sessions might be just the right fit.
+If you offer a more recreational environment, try a Saturday afternoon event complete with a tea party and visit from the Sugar Plum Fairy.

 - Student Needs: How familiar are your students with classical ballet?
-If they are certified “bunheads” already, then learning some challenging variations or pas de duex work from a local professional dancer or a regional company director might be appropriate.
-If they are newer to ballet or dance in general, then consider using the workshop to introduce students to the elements of classical ballet such as dance vocabulary, storytelling, costumes and sets, and music.
+If they are certified “bunheads” already, then challenging variations or pas de duex work might be appropriate.
+If they are newer to ballet or dance in general, use the workshop to introduce students to the elements of classical ballet such as dance vocabulary, storytelling, costumes and sets, and music.
 If you anticipate mixed age groups and levels of experience, focusing on performance quality, characterization, and mime can be both accessible for the novices and a challenging change of pace for the more advanced dancers.

 - Family Expectations: Do your studio families expect all-out magic at special events, or do they prefer something a little more low-key?
 If you plan to open the event up to the public, what is the economic climate in your local area; that is, how much can you reasonably charge – and what can you afford to offer for that price?
 Would your event face a lot of competition from other local holiday fare?
 Reflecting on each of these questions will help you determine the kind of event to hold, the length and schedule of your program, and how much you can charge.